fmrtl73/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 * Sharedv4 service volumes default to using NFSv4.0.
 * <u>Known issues</u>:
   * On failover, Applications may receive an error for non idempotent requests.
 For example, if an `mkdir` call is issued prior to failover, the client can resend it to the new server, which returns an `EEXIST` error if the directory was created by the first call.
+* Sharedv4 service volumes are not supported on Portworx clusters setup in Metro DR deployment model.
 {{</info>}}

 ### Step 1: Create a StorageClass